June 28, 2022

 PTO is paid time off.
 This is time when your staff are not at work, yet you agree to pay them their usual rate and hours.

 This can include many different types of absences.
-Vacation, sick leave, parental leave, personal days and bereavement leave are just a few examples of what can come under the umbrella of paid time off.
+Vacation, sick leave, maternity and paternity leave, personal days and bereavement leave are just a few examples of what can come under the umbrella of paid time off.

 Paid time off, as a whole, is not a necessity under law in the US, however there may be statewide laws regarding different types of time off, such as vacation or sick time.